2024 Zip Buy Now, Pay Later 200: Qualifying

 Qualifying was held on Friday, November 1, at 2:10 PM EST. Since Martinsville Speedway is a short track, the qualifying system used is a single-car, two-lap system with only one round.
 Drivers will be on track by themselves and will have two laps to post a qualifying time, and whoever sets the fastest time will win the pole.

 Christian Eckes, driving for McAnally-Hilgemann Racing, would score the pole for the race, with a lap of 19.556, and a speed of 96.830 mph.

+Josh Reaume withdrew prior to qualifying, bringing the number of entries down to 36.
 No drivers would fail to qualify.